uron83/fermenter/README.md

 - 1x 12v 6A 75w switching power supply: https://www.ebay.com.au/itm/402600818586

   # Connection diagram
+This diagram is for illustration purposes only and is not an exact representation of the final result.
   ![image](https://github.com/uron83/fermenter/assets/13381582/39977fab-4b40-4d80-8e1b-e50b70dbffa9)

   # Pinout
 | Component | Pin  | Arduino | Other  |